wp-plugins/livepress/readme.txt

 Take advantage of an enhanced mode for the WordPress editor featuring live comment moderation, streaming Twitter search and more.
 Or, live blog entirely via Twitter.

+To use LivePress, you must register form an API key at https://livepress.com

 == Installation ==

 1. Upload `livepress-wp` folder into `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Register for a LivePress API key from https://livepress.com
-3. Go to 'LivePress'=>'Administrator Settings', enter your authorization key into field, and press "Check".
+4. Go to Settings >> LivePress, enter your authorization key into field, and press "Check".
-4. Configure settings as you wish and press save.
+5. Configure settings as you wish and press save.
 You can use all the power of LivePress now!

 == Frequently Asked Questions ==